 photo credit: The Flora Bakehouse

-What To Eat & Drink In Seattle During Pride Month feature image
+What To Eat, Drink, & Do In Seattle During Pride Month image

 SEAFeature

-What To Eat & Drink In Seattle During Pride Month
+What To Eat, Drink, & Do In Seattle During Pride Month

 Rainbow treats, Pride beer releases, and more to support the LGBTQ+ community this month and beyond.

 There are many ways to celebrate Pride in Seattle.
-You could attend a mimosa-loaded drag brunch, or lose your voice singing (OK, screaming) along to Kim Petras at Queer/Bar’s Queer/Pride Festival.
+You could attend a mimosa-loaded drag brunch, or lose your voice singing (OK, screaming) along to Trixie Mattel at Queer/Bar’s Queer/Pride Festival.
 Another way is to eat and drink something delicious from one of the following spots offering Pride specials throughout the month.
-Whether you’re looking to grab a tallboy of beer or an entire rainbow layer cake, every dessert and beverage on this guide comes from a Queer-owned business and/or goes toward a charitable organization that supports the LGBTQ+ community.
+Whether you’re looking to grab a tallboy of beer or an entire rainbow layer cake, every dessert and beverage on this guide comes from a queer-owned business and/or goes toward a charitable organization that supports and advocates for the LGBTQ+ community.

 This donut shop is 100% vegan and 100% perfect for supporting the LGBTQ+ community every day, let alone this month—and we’re not just saying that because their glitter-dusted Pride donut is a year-long mainstay.
-Throughout June, Dough Joy is also serving a pink, blue, and white donut in celebration of Trans Pride.
+Throughout June, Dough Joy continues to drop new flavors every week.

 The Gay Cupcake at Cupcake Royale